 Sunday Roast is to Brits as Sunday lunch at grandma’s is to Italians: essential.
 So when you go to the UK, one of the first things to do is to find a good pub where you can enjoy a nice roast and a pint on a rainy (or sunny!)
 Sunday.
 The dish includes roast beef or chicken, potatoes, vegetables, gravy… and that delicious Yorkshire pudding you won’t easily forget.

 This is another important expression you’ve probably learned while studying in Britain.
 When you go for a drink or two, or to a restaurant, you simply go “out”.
 But when you decide to go large and hit a club… that’s when you’re going “out out”!
 Going out out usually involves a few drinks too many 😉

 “Loop?”, “loon?”, “luuh?” – we know, it takes a while to understand what British people say.
 But once you get it, you’ll say it forever!
 Because “loo” just sounds so much better than “toilet”!

 10. Prêt à manger – with you until the end

 The tomato and mozzarella croissant from Prêt is an institution, everybody knows it.
 It’s the perfect lunch, snack or hangover cure!
 And it was also the last thing you ate at the airport before flying back home, while trying to fight that overwhelming sadness of leaving the UK.

 Did you recognise yourself in most of these points?
 Well, it means that not only have you studied in England, but that you’ve also embraced British culture.
 Well done!
-And if you’ve never been on a language stay in the UK, this is your chance – book one as soon as possible and experience first hand all these British features!
+And if you’ve never been on a language stay in the UK, this is your chance – book one as soon as possible and experience all these British features first hand!